ECCC-ASTD-MRD/MIDAS-src/src/README.md

 * `compile_setup_${PGM}.sh`

 The first contains dependencies information and this is dealt with automatically ([see previous section](#automatic-dependencies)).
-The second one contain external libraries that are needed at link time by the program.
+The second one contain external libraries that are needed at link time by the programs.
 The information contained in **all** `compile_setup_*.sh` files is now found in [`./programs/programs.mk`](programs/programs.mk).
-This file is separated in two sections, one for each `REAL` precision group of programs (all but two programs for the EnKF are double precisions, **no new program should be single precision**).
-Each programs need to be listed in `PGM_DBL`
+Each program need to be listed in the `PGM` make variable.

-> If LETKF replaces EnKF, this whole two precisions thing is going to be removed and it is going to simplify the structure **a lot**.
-Amongst other things, the `PGM_DBL` list will then be automatic, using `$(wildcard *.f90)`.

 So **when a new program is added** or when **external libraries change for an existing program** two things need to be done in the `./programs/programs.mk` file:
-1. if needed, add the program name in the `PGM_DBL` list variable
+1. if needed, add the program name in the `PGM` list variable
 2. list all external libraries (previously in `compile_setup_${PGM}.sh`) as prerequisite of the absolute target, such as:
    ```